 The famous child author Astrid Lingren, who has written a ton of enjoyable books about happiness, was throughout her life sometimes heavily depressed.
 But said that sometimes you need to feel sorrow or pain in order to truly feel joy, happiness, and meaning.

 I believe that too.
 We humans need to experience a chance.
 If not, we get tired, restless and we cant appreciate what lies before us.

-What this means is that a state was one has no obligations and no tasks is not a healthy task for most people.
+What this means is that a state was one that has no obligations and no tasks are not a healthy task for most people.

 The idea that no work will maximize happiness is false and does not create a life full of joy and meaning.